Quick Facts: Earning an Ed.D. in Maryland

 You’ll find mean wage data for all kinds of Maryland educational administrators in the BLS’s section on State Occupational Employment and Wage Estimates for Maryland.

-- Salaries for Maryland K-12 education administrators are particularly strong—the state is often in the top wage bracket, along with its neighbor, Delaware.
+- Salaries for Maryland kindergarten through secondary education administrators are particularly strong—the state is often in the top wage bracket, along with its neighbor, Delaware.
 You can compare BLS wage data with annual Professional Salary Schedules published by the MSDE.

 Educational Leadership Job Boards